black-parrot/black-parrot/docs/bedrock_guide.md

 Requests for data that smaller than the data channel width result in responses where the returned data is replicated to fill the data channel width.

+BedRock Lite is deprecated and should be replaced by Stream interfaces wherever found.

 ## BedRock Burst